 Hospitality is about great service, but it's also about great marketing.
 The best hotel in the world is no good to anyone if no one knows about it!

-Learning marketing - and 1000+ lessons worth of other hospitality skills - with Typsy is practical, effective, and fun!
-And best of all, you can access Typsy as and when it suits you.
-Learn your way - starting today.
+Learn about hotel and hospitality marketing - and 1000+ lessons worth of other hospitality skills - with Typsy.
+Access Typsy as and when it suits you and your team.

 2. "Can't Skip Hope" - Visit Portugal